mogeraditya/mogeraditya.github.io/_projects/1_project.md

 ---
 layout: page
-title: Vulnerabilty to anthropogenic noise
+title: Vulnerabilty to Anthropogenic noise
 description: Trying to find if there is a correlation between phenotypic plasticity and vulnerability to anthropogenic noise.
 img: assets/img/13.jpg
 importance: 1